Sketch currently supports sRGB and P3 color profiles. Documents you create in the Mac app will use the sRGB color profile by default.

 Changing the default color profile

-If you want to work in the Display P3 or sRGB color profiles, you can change the default profile from Unmanaged in Preferences > Canvas > Color Profile.
+If you want to use the Display P3 color profile rather than the default sRGB, you can change it using Settings > Canvas > Color Profile.

 Note: When you open a document that has a different color profile to your default, you will get a notification in the Mac app.

 If you’ve started working a project already, don’t worry, you can also change the color profile of existing documents.

 Changing the color profile of an existing document